Disability and employment

 This page is suitable for all readers, but also part of the Oxfordshire Special Educational Needs and Disability (SEND) Local Offer which collects together information, services and support for children and young people in Oxfordshire with special educational needs and disabilities and their families.

-Crucial: Older young people who need more support to get ready for work can access schemes like supported internships via their school, college, or Job Centre+.
+Crucial: Older young people who need more support to get ready for work can access schemes like supported internships via their school, college, or Job Centre+

-- Keep up a healthy routine
+• Keep a regular routine

-Oxfordshire Employment Service
+Oxfordshire Employment

 The law